James Ragan, CFA, Director of Wealth Management Research

 Copyright D.A.
 Davidson & Co., 2021.
 All rights reserved.
 Member SIPC.

-Important Disclosure: The information contained herein has been obtained by sources we consider reliable, but is not guaranteed and we are not soliciting any action based upon it.
-Any opinions expressed are based on our interpretation of data available to us at the time of the original publication of the report.
-Assumptions, opinions, and estimates constitute our judgment as of the date of this report and are subject to change without notice.
-Investors must bear in mind that inherent in investments are the risks of fluctuating prices and the uncertainties of dividends, rates of return and yield, as well as broader market and macroeconomic fluctuations and unforeseen changes in the fundamentals or business trends affecting the securities referred to in this report.
-Investors should also remember that past performance is not indicative of future performance and D.A.
-Davidson & Co. makes no guarantee, express or implied, as to future performance.
-The information is not intended to be used as the primary basis of investment decisions.
-Because of individual client requirements, it should not be construed as advice designed to meet the particular investment needs of any investor.
-It is not a representation by us, or an offer, or the solicitation of an offer, to sell or buy any security.
-Further, a security described in a report may not be eligible for solicitation in the states in which a client resides.
-D.A.
-Davidson & Co. does not provide tax advice and investors should consult with their tax professional before investing.
-Further information and elaboration is available upon request.
+Important Disclosure: Information contained herein has been obtained by sources we consider reliable, but is not guaranteed and we are not soliciting any action based upon it.
+Any opinions expressed are based on our interpretation of the data available to us at the time of the original publication of the report.
+These opinions are subject to change at any time without notice.
+Investors must bear in mind that inherent in investments are the risks of fluctuating prices and the uncertainties of dividends, rates of return, and yield.
+Investors should also remember that past performance is not necessarily an indicator of future performance and D.A.
+Davidson & Co makes no guarantee, expressed or Implied to future performance.
+Investors should consult their Financial and/or Tax Advisor before implementing any investment plan.